 Scholarships Available

 Notifications: Graduating seniors who are selected to receive a scholarship will receive an award letter at their school’s Honor and Awards ceremonies in May/June.
 Current college students who are selected to receive a scholarship will receive an award letter in the mail in June.

-Paper Applications: In addition to the online portal, some scholarships are administered by the Foundation through a paper application process.
-These include the African American Scholarship, and the Mary E. Hill Scholarship.
-Please click the links to access the applications.
+Paper Application: The African American Scholarship is administered by the Foundation through a paper application process.
+Please click the link to access the application.

+Scholarships Available